 The proctor said, 'I won't accept this,' and the flabbergasted student asked why.
 'I told everyone to stop and you kept on going.
 I can't accept it.'

 With that, the student drew himself up proudly and asked, 'Do you know who I am?'

 The student replied, 'Good,' and jammed his blue book into the center of the pile on the desk."

-A third version of the legend involves a classroom where a student ID card is required to turn in a finished exam.
+A third version of the legend involves a classroom where a student did not engage in a form of cheating, but forgot to bring the student ID card required to turn in a finished exam: